Many of money expert Clark Howard’s fans have turned to TracFone-owned Straight Talk for cheap cell phone service. Should you make the switch?

 Straight Talk has a wide selection of phones, including a few budget devices that are free with plan purchase.

 If you can’t pay the full price of the phone, up to 24-month financing is offered on some devices.
-It is not 0% financing.
+However, it may not be 0% financing.
 For that reason, you may want to shop elsewhere for a phone.

 Call and Text Performance